 After celebrating an enjoyable and productive writing period in an earlier post, I am now cast down after a rejection.
 I had a series of rejections - for jobs, papers, abstracts and grants - last year.
 After many years of writing and publishing, I am highly experienced in rejection.
 But, my goodness, it can still … Continue reading Rejection

 I have mentioned last year's Academic Identities conference in a couple of previous posts - here (on calendars) and here (on anxiety) - so it has certainly had an impact.
 (It is also on my mind as I start work with an international research group on a social history of the Academic Identities conferences).
-One … Continue reading Stars = small, targeted acts of resistance
+One … Continue reading Stars = slow, tiny acts of resistance

 Gosh, the beginning of semester is a busy time, even for a slow academic.
 This post comes to you late, and feels a bit rough, but 'done is better than perfect'.
 There have been some great tweets about the privilege of slow academia in the last couple of weeks: I would love to be a … Continue reading Slow privilege

 I spent part of this week - my final working week for the year - at the Macquarie Minds showcase.
 I wasn't able to attend all sessions but those I did proved thought-provoking.
 Listening to these academics it was easy to see why they are at the top of their game: they are passionate, they communicate … Continue reading Career pathways

 Cross-posted (with minor editing) from Teche.
 With the luck (or otherwise) of the Melbourne Cup behind us, my thoughts turn to luck of a different sort.
 I came first in our $2 office sweep, so I am feeling pretty lucky.
 But am I ‘lucky’ to be an academic?
 Over the last ten years, first as … Continue reading How lucky are you?